Hattie-R/e621_favtagger/README.md

-# E621 Favourites
+# E621 Fav Tagger

-This software goes through photos, searches for them on e621 and adds them to your e621 account favourites.
-In the end, the programm will replace the existed files with the best resolution from e621 and sort files to two folders.
-First folder is what It managed to find on e621, and the second one is for files it couldn't find.
-For this program to use, you are required to have an e621 account, where you can generate API key.

-!I strongly reccomend to do a **backup** before useing this programm.
+E621 Fav Tagger is a tool designed to help you organize your furry image collection by adding images to your favorites on e621.
+This program searches for your images on e621, saves them to your account's favorites, and replaces any existing files with the highest-resolution versions available there.
+Finally, it sorts your images into "Found" and "Not Found" folders for easy management.

+**Requirements**: An e621 account with an API key.

+**Use Case**: If you've saved furry images from various platforms like Reddit, Telegram, etc., and want to structure them or add them to your e621 favorites, this program is perfect for you.

+**Important**: Before using this program, it is strongly recommended to back up your files.
-### How to get API key
+## How to Obtain Your API Key:

+1. Log into your e621 account.
+2. Navigate to Account → Manage API Access.
+3. Enter your password.
-Go to Account → Manage API Access → Insert your password → Copy the API key on the left column.
+4. Copy the API key displayed in the left column.

-### Known Issues:
+## Known Limitations:

-♦ It cannot work with subfolders.
+1. The program does not support subfolders.

-♦ It cannot look for videos and animated GIFs.
+2. It cannot process videos or animated GIFs.